LethalCompanyModding/Thunderstore/www/Guides/Your-First-Mod.md

   <dt>ProjectAuthor</dt>
   <dd>

-  This is the exact name of your Thunderstore Team as it appears on the Thunderstore. <del>Double</del> Triple check this is correct.
+  This is the exact name of your Thunderstore Team as it appears on the Thunderstore. <del>Double</del> Triple check that this is correct.

   </dd>